erikdubois/Aureola/README.md

 	ip link

-In the lua conky I did a netspeed test and adapted my conky max for upspeed and downspeed accordingly.
+For the lua conky I did a netspeed test and adapted my conky max for upspeed and downspeed accordingly.

 downspeed 	= 191,19 Mbps  	- in conky 	-	190.000